CK Infrastructure Holdings Limited

 Global Economy

 The Group is a diversified infrastructure investment company with businesses presently in Hong Kong, Mainland China, the United Kingdom ("UK"), Continental Europe, Australia, New Zealand, Canada and the United States.
-Any adverse economic, social and/or political conditions in those countries and places in which the Group operates may potentially impact on the Group's businesses, financial conditions or results of operations, asset values and liabilities.
+Any adverse economic, social and/or political conditions in those countries and places in which the Group operates may potentially impact on the Group's businesses, financial condition or results of operations, asset values and liabilities.

 Economic Conditions And Interest Rates

 The industries in which the Group operates are affected by the economic conditions of the various places where the Group's investments or operations are located, the population growth of these places, mark to market value of securities investments, the currency environment and interest rates cycles.
-There can be no assurance that the combination of the above factors the Group experiences in the future will not adversely affect its financial conditions or results of operations.
+There can be no assurance that the combination of the above factors the Group experiences in the future will not adversely affect its financial condition or results of operations.

 Concentration In Geographical Markets And Business Types